-Learning from Bitcoin Technologies
+Learning from Bitcoin Technologies in Pharma and Biotech

 Bitcoin, the internet money founded by Satoshi Nakamoto back in 2009 is rapidly gaining in popularity.
 The electronic currency also known as cryptocurrency gained a further endorsement when in April 2017 Japan announced that Bitcoin could be used as legal tender.
 Cryptocurrencies around the world were legitimized by that single action and the popularity and reputation of cryptocurrencies is likely to increase as more countries adopt them.
 However, there is more to Bitcoin, it is the basis for many technologies favored by business media companies and corporate board rooms everywhere.

 Although these technologies are related to currency and finance, you may be asking yourself, how are we going to make the jump from Bitcoin to Pharma and Biotech.
 Great question; so, let’s make a short list of some of the challenges we face in the regulatory industries as Information Technology professionals: